-As of December 31, 2019, the District no longer had long-term debt as it will pay off its outstanding bonds in less than 12 months.
-Principal payments during 2019 totaled \$0.9 million.
+As of December 31, 2020, the District no longer had long-term debt.
+All outstanding bonds were paid off during the year.
+Principal payments during 2020 totaled \$1.0 million.

 Management's Discussion and Analysis

 Operating Results and Changes in the District's Net Position